Most interesting landmarks of Papua New Guinea

 - Poreporena villages and Koki – National Capital District.
 Whole wooden city parts inhabited by indigenous Motuan people are built above the sea, with streets and buildings on stilts in the open sea.

 Described landmarks of Papua New Guinea

 One of the most exciting and mysterious lands in the world is Papua New Guinea.
 This country takes half of the second largest island and numerous other larger and smaller islands.
 Here live diverse indigenous people speaking in 820 languages who have very diverse cultural traditions.

-Papua New Guinea for most part has very rugged terrain and major part of the country is covered with primeval nature – mostly rainforest.
-Up to this day Papua New Guinea is poorly investigated and here are expected numerous exciting discoveries of geological, biological and archaeological nature.
+Papua New Guinea, for the most part, has very rugged terrain and a major part of the country is covered with primeval nature – mostly rainforest.
+Up to this day, Papua New Guinea is poorly investigated and here are expected numerous exciting discoveries of geological, biological and archaeological nature.

 It is hard to single out the most impressive kind of landmarks in this land of wonders – but it is possible that this country has got the most impressive caves in the world.
 Here are located also some of the largest sinkholes of the world, very impressive gorges, canyons and cliff walls, as well as possibly most powerful springs in the world.
 Papua New Guinea contains diverse volcanos, several geyser fields, hot springs and other exciting landmarks related to volcanism.